 The Current State of AI in Education Events

 This shift creates unique challenges for event organizers.
 Unlike traditional technology topics that can be addressed through product demonstrations or case studies, AI in education requires speakers who understand complex intersections of pedagogy, ethics, institutional governance, and student outcomes.
+A speaker who excels at explaining large language models to corporate audiences may completely miss the mark with educators worried about academic integrity, equitable access, and compliance with student privacy laws.

 What Separates Effective AI Education Speakers from Generic Tech Presenters